 When you reach the requisite number of objects, your observing logs are examined by an appropriate authority and you will receive a certificate and pin to proclaim to all that you have reached your goal.
 Many local astronomical societies even post lists of those who have obtained their certificates as does the Astronomical League.

 When you complete a program by yourself, you should feel a sense of pride and great accomplishment for what you have just completed.
 Each program is designed not only to show you a variety of objects in the sky and to learn some science related to those objects, but to also familiarize you with your telescope and how to use it, night-sky navigation (the ability to find the objects in the vastness of space) and to learn some observing techniques that will enhance your viewing of the objects in the programs.

 Observing Program Planning Tools:

 Aaron Clevenson, one of the AL National Observing Program Coordinators, has created two tools designed to help Astronomical League members manage their progress with the AL observing programs.
 One is a monthly publication (in Microsoft Word) that highlights objects by observing club that are visible in the evening sky that month.
 It is called "What's Up Doc?".
-The other is a large spreadsheet (in Microsoft Excel 2000) that lets you set your observing Latitude and Longitude as well as the Universal Time of your observation session and it will tell you information on which object for the various AL observing programs are visible.
+The other is a large spreadsheet (in Microsoft Excel) that lets you set your observing Latitude and Longitude as well as the Universal Time of your observation session and it will tell you information on which objects for the various AL observing programs are visible.
 It lists the object from highest Altitude to lowest.
 IT has information on over 2100 objects and all of the AL Observing Programs.
 It is called "What's Up Tonight, Doc?" (soon to be released).
 To get copies of the monthly list, please go to the What's Up Doc? website.

 Additional Observing Program Resources: